-It’s always a huge dilemma – you’ve got all the stuff you want to bring placed on your bed at home, you stare at it then glance at your tiny rucksack, then back at your bed and back at your rucksack once more….
+It’s always a huge dilemma.
+You’ve got all the stuff you want to bring placed on your bed at home, you stare at it then glance at your tiny rucksack, then back at your bed and back at your rucksack once more….
 Nope, it’s just not gonna fit!
 So here’s thing to pack when you travel for a long backpacking trip (not a holiday).
 Hope it helps!

 This is the scenario every first-time traveler finds themselves in as they prepare to embark on their intrepid journey.
 In fact, this is the scenario I continue to find myself in every time I get ready to set off on another jaunt across the globe (you never learn!).
 So, in an attempt to refine the arduous task of packing your backpack – here is a list of things that you absolutely, categorically, unconditionally should bring with you as you leave – everything is can be sorted out at a later date:

-1) Tiger balm: The answer to most minor medical needs actually (those ancient Chinese peeps really knew there stuff), and certainly the most effective remedy to mosquito bites.
+The answer to most minor medical needs actually (those ancient Chinese guys really knew their stuff), and certainly the most effective remedy to mosquito bites.
 Small, compact and cheap – stock up before you leave.

-6) Havianas: These have to be the most comfortable, robust, durable and effortlessly cool flipflops on the market.
-Buy the originals and they’ll last you the whole trip – a much better investment than the 8 cheap copies you will continually buy as you wander around Asia!
+These have to be the most comfortable, robust, durable and effortlessly cool flip flops on the market.
+Buy the originals and they’ll last you the whole trip – a much better investment than the $8 cheap copies you will continually buy as you wander around Asia!

-9) Mini medi-kit: I really mean mini – all you ‘really’ need is a box of plasters/band-aids, a pair of small scissors, a bottle of iodine and some decent painkillers.
-Anything that requires more probably also requires a trip to the doctors where they will invariably have a much bigger array of materials at their disposal.
+I really mean mini – all you ‘really’ need is a box of plasters/band-aids, a pair of small scissors, a bottle of iodine and some decent painkillers.
+Anything ailment that requires than this more probably also requires a trip to the doctors where they will invariably have a much bigger array of materials at their disposal.

 And a few things not to bring…